Reservoirs of Wales: Further supplies to England

 In 2022, John Armitt said that English water companies did not want to build new reservoirs which can be unpopular with communities.
-He added that Severn Trent (Hafren Dyfrdwy) and Thames Water were discussing water supply from Wales to southern England, including water from Lake Vyrnwy supplied via pipes or canal to the Thames Basin.
+He added that Severn Trent (owner of Hafren Dyfrdwy) and Thames Water were discussing water supply from Wales to southern England, including water from Lake Vyrnwy supplied via pipes or canal to the Thames Basin.

 In February 2023, Powys council said it had written to the Welsh Government and UK government about permission to raise tax on water supplies to England.
 Jane Dodds, leader of the Welsh Liberal Democrats, stated that she was "totally behind" the council's proposal plans, adding that they are a "step in the right direction".

 In March 2023, United Utilities, Severn Trent Water and Thames Water were reportedly planning new pipeline for supply of up to 155million litres of water per day from Lake Vyrnwy in Powys to south east England.